fimmind/vim-hs-type/README.md

 ## TODO

+* Write exhaustive documentation
-* Optionally run hdevtools' server on opening Haskell file, but not on firs run of vim_hs_type#type()
+* Optionally run hdevtools' server on opening Haskell file, but not on first run of vim_hs_type#type()

 ## LICENSE